Enable Stereo Mix in Windows

 4. Click on the Recording Tab

-Recording devices
+Recording tab

 5. Right-click on the Recording device listing area and select Show Disabled Devices

-Show disabled devices
+Show disabled recording devices

 7. To adjust the recording device volume level, click on the recording device that you wish to use and click on Properties button.